-(1) Limit on loans granted to a single party (short-term financing) shall not exceed 30% of the creditor's net assets of the latest financial statements.

-(2) Ceiling on total loans granted (short-term financing) shall not exceed 35% of the creditor's net assets latest financial statements.
+- (1) Ceiling of loans to individual (short-term financing) is 30% of the creditor's net asset of latest financial statements. - (2) Total ceiling of loans to individual (short-term financing) is 35% of the creditor's net asset of latest financial statements.